 He has also worked as an auditor, tax specialist and taxation manager for Deloitte, and as a consultant in training and business intelligence.
 He was a professor at Université du Québec en Outaouais (UQO) as well as project manager for the professional program of the Ordre des comptables agréés du Québec.

-As a member of Montfort’s Board of Trustees since June 2017 and its Treasurer since June 2018, he is contributing his knowledge and expertise in governance, business and administration, taxation, financial accounting, and law.
+As a member of Montfort’s Board of Trustees since June 2017 and its Treasurer from June 2018 until 2020, he brings knowledge and expertise in governance, business and administration, taxation and financial accounting, and philanthropy.
+He was a member of the Governance Committee between 2012 and 2018 and several other Montfort committees over the years, including the Management Committee, Executive Committee, Audit Committee and Project Development Committee.
+After being elected as a member in 2017, he has served as Chair of Montfort Health's Board of Trustees since 2020.
 He is also a member of the Governance Committee of Société Santé en français.